Wright, John LeBarron

 Several large commissions followed including the downtown branch of the Seattle Public Library (1960), an addition to the Suzzallo Library on the University of Washington Campus (1963), the library (1966) and University Center (1970) at Pacific Lutheran University, and Seattle Fire Station No. 40 (1965).

-Throughout the 1960s several of Bindon & Wright’s project received awards and recognition.
+Throughout the 1960s several of Bindon & Wright’s projects received a variety of awards and recognition.
 These included the Bethlehem Pacific Coast Steel Corporation Office Building (1960)—a Seattle Chapter AIA Honor Award winner, and the Parke-Davis Company Seattle Sales Office Building (1965) for which they received an award of merit from the Seattle Chapter of the AIA.
-Other notable projects include three buildings for NW Bell Telephone Management System that garnered awards from the Bell System Architectural Review in 1968.
+Other notable projects include three buildings for NW Bell Telephone Management System that garnered awards from the Bell System Architectural Review Committee in 1968.

 John was a fellow of the AIA and served as President of the Seattle Chapter and Director of the Northwest Region of the AIA.
 He was also an active member of the Executive Committee of the Forward Thrust program, Chairman of the Redmond Planning Commission, and served as President of the Seattle Urban Renewal.